Improve Random Test Profiles

 - You want to break a product quickly without using more energy

 The greatest damage potential of your product is typically at peak acceleration levels.
 When the kurtosis value of a signal is increased, the time spent at peak levels is also increased.
-With kurtosis control, your test will better reflect what occurs in the real world.
+With kurtosis control software, your test will better reflect what occurs in the real world.

 What is Kurtosis?